 The Practical Ed Tech Chromebook Camp is a hands-on exploration of how to use free technology tools in your classroom.
 This two day workshop is based on my framework for using technology, specifically Chromebook-friendly tools, to help students discover new information, discuss their ideas, and demonstrate their knowledge.
-Registration is limited to 25 participants to ensure that every participant gets the attention he or she deserves.
+Registration is limited to ensure that every participant gets the attention he or she deserves.

 Highlights of the Practical Ed Tech Summer Camp

 - Practical ideas for using technology in your classroom.